 The Tampa Convention Center is lucky to be located right on the water, giving visitors access to several unique water activities and rentals.
 In addition to allowing a visitor to reach the Tampa Convention Center by boat, the Convention Center boating docks are also home the following attractions:

-eBoats: Docked steps away from the Tampa Convention Center and The Sail, eBoats was the first business to drop anchor in the Convention Center docks.
+eBoats: Docked steps away from the Tampa Convention Center, eBoats was the first business to drop anchor in the Convention Center docks.
 With eBoats, visitors can rent a private boat on an hourly basis to explore the Hillsborough River and the Bay.
 Captains can also be hired for those who want a guided tour.
 Food and drinks are allowed on board and no boating license is necessary to operate.

 Kraken CycleBoats: Kraken CycleBoats is the only pedal-powered tour boat in Florida.
 The “Kraken” is a human-powered 32-foot Catamaran with a large paddlewheel in the back that can accommodate up to 15 guests.
 Perfect for parties, weekend get-togethers, and team building.

 Pirate Water Taxi: The Pirate Water Taxi allows visitors to experience Tampa from the water while exploring some of the city’s top attractions by hopping on and off at various stops along the Hillsborough River.
 Rates are charged on a daily basis, allowing visitors to ride all day.
 The Pirate Water Taxi’s home dock is stop #7—located right outside the Tampa Convention Center’s Channel entrance at the Convention Center boating docks.